-Screwable basal implants and combination forms:
+Screwable basal implants and combination forms

 Straight handpieces or contra-angles are used with at least 5000 rpm.
 For better tactility, low-speed processing is also indicated in border areas.
 Surgical turbines can be used in any case, especially to prepare a first drilling and to model the first cortex.
-Each implantation takes place with local intra-oral disinfection, e.g. with Betadine 5%.
+Each implantation takes place with local intra-oral disinfection, e.g. with Betadine[®] 5%.
 Oral antibiotics are only an option, unless common medical conditions call for such a drug.

-9. Combinations of implants with natural teeth and crestal implants
+9. Combinations of elastic Corticobasal® implants with natural teeth and crestal implants

-Lateral basal implants (as well as long screw implants/BCS®) have considerable structural elasticity and can be used with stable teeth in the same prosthetic construction.
+Lateral basal implants (as well as long screw implants / BCS®) have considerable structural elasticity and can be used with stable teeth in the same prosthetic construction.
 A disadvantage of this combination is the typically shorter lifespan of the affected teeth compared to the implants.
 Patients should be informed about the disadvantages of this combination and about the risks.
-In addition, it must be taken into account that failing teeth create undesirable levers on the bridge structure.
+In addition, it must be taken into account that failing teeth create an undesirable and often for a long time hidden lever on the bridge structure.
+This may lead to the failure of implants due to overlading of the adjacent bone.

-The International Implant Foundation supports treatments with constructions that are only attached to implants.
-Whenever possible, cases should be handled according to the standards; i. e. with circular bridges or standard segments, without the inclusion of teeth.
+The International Implant Foundation IF[®] supports treatments with constructions that are connected to implants only.
+Whenever possible, cases should be handled according to the standards; i. e. with circular bridges (with a dentition 6-6 in both jaws) or with standard segments (with implants in areas 4 -7 and prosthetic supra-structures installed from 4-6), without the inclusion of teeth.